Being With: The Axis Syllabus with Claire Turner Reid and Kerwin Barrington – REGISTER NOW!

 Camping Tickets

-Includes a spot to camp at Earthdance, event offerings, and food during the event.
+Includes a spot to camp at Earthdance, event offerings, and food.

 Commuter Tickets

-You will have access to the event offerings including food for the event.
+You will have access to the event offerings and food.

 Commuter Health Care: We ask that you please use caution when commuting and limit, if possible, to just commuting to and from your home and Earthdance, staying away from large crowds to maintain the health and well being of the other event participants.